statTarget/statTarget2/README.md

 > Install the latest version of "statTarget2" at Github. copy this code into R

     Updating, Coming Back Soon!
-For details see https://stattarget.github.io and Bioconductor devel-vesion.
+For details see https://stattarget.github.io and Bioconductor version: Development (3.8).

     Binary Package for Windows PC is provided.
 If you want the source code, please contact us.
 Thanks.